Rhelvetican/nvimconf/README.md

 # My very own Neovim configuration, based on Tinyvim.

-Has quite a few plugins.
+- Has a lot of plugins.
+Not minimal at ALL.
 Partially advised by xeondev.